Your preschoolers will love this easy and fun activity.

 Remove the straw and tape the piece of paper to the back of your rocket.

 Insert the straw into the paper on the back

 Countdown from 10 to 1 and then....blast off!

 Blow into the straw to launch the rocket!

 Extend this activity

 This activity can be extended in many fun ways.
 Here are a few ideas:

-Download your freebie below:
+Download your freebie from our shop!